lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-asset-sourcing.md

 >Asset Sourcing in Brand Portal is supported on AEM 6.5.2.0 and above.
 >
 >The feature is not supported in the earlier versions - AEM 6.3 and AEM 6.4.
+>
+>Contact Adobe support to upgrade your AEM instance to the latest supported AEM version.

 ![](assets/asset-sourcing.png)